 Smart bed occupancy sensors also known as bed sensor pads, are most suitable for dementia patients.
 They are connected to alarms that alert caregivers when an older adult has left their bed or gotten up without assistance.
 Such sensors also track vital signs like heart and breathing rate to help monitor their well-being while one is away.

 Our best bed alarms for elderly could be used in conjunction with a motion sensor to reduce the occurrence of unassisted or unmonitored patient visits to the toilet, kitchen, near the staircase, and in the hallway near the entry door.

 A basic pressure sensing floor mat can be a great way to monitor an older adult's movement during the night.
 The floor mats are placed in front of the bed, and when the person gets up, their weight on the mat triggers a wandering alert.
 The alarm is wireless and can be connected to a sensor pager or a nurse call system.

 Our pressure sensing floor mats are generally easy for people to use and come with an anti-slip attachment.
 When implemented properly, they present no risks to the person using them.

 A wireless easy press call button allows the older adult to contact caregivers without having to move around at night, reducing the chance of unfortunate situations.
 It also helps caregivers respond quickly to issues rather than forcing the older adult to wait until morning.

 Because it can be difficult for some people to reach a telephone, these buttons should be positioned in convenient locations throughout the home, such as next to bedsides or near chairs where they might sit down frequently during their day-to-day lives.

-You can also buy wireless window and door alarms, fall detection medical alert systems, toilet alarms, and epilepsy monitors at a reasonable price from Frequency Precision.
+You can also buy pressure mats for dementia and Alzheimer's patients, fall detection assistive care and alert systems, toilet alarms, and epilepsy monitors at a reasonable price from Frequency Precision.

 Reach out to us today and learn more about our products!